 Cybercrime Against People

-The next main classification of cybercrime is that against people.
+The main classifications of cybercrimes is against people.
 Property cybercrimes like credit card theft may seem like they fit here too, but generally, those aren’t quite attacking people themselves.
 Cybercrimes against people don’t target individuals’ belongings, but their wellbeing itself.

 This cybercrime classification includes things like harassment, cyberstalking, social engineering and distributing false or harmful information.
 As you might’ve guessed, the consequences from these kinds of cyberattacks can be far more devastating than property crimes.
 Given their nature, they’re also typically harder to find or protect against.